GriffinCanCode/ArtificialOS/docs/ui-frontend/cva-setup.md

 );
 ```

-## AI-Generated Components
+## JSON Specification Example

-When the AI generates UISpec JSON, it can now include variant props:
+Components can include variant specifications in their JSON representation:

 ```json
 {